EllyLoel/ellyloel.com/src/input/content/blog/Web Directions Code24: Front-end development's identity crisis.md

 ![](./src/assets/img/wdc24-slides/68.jpg)

 Once you’ve changed how you’re referring to yourself then it’ll be much easier to change how others refer to you.
 It might not be easy, but it will be easier.
 Talk to your manager, see if you can change how they refer to you, both officially and unofficially.
 If you can get your title changed that’s amazing.
-If not you should still absolutely be able to get everyone to change how they refer to basically everywhere with the only exception being things like official documents.
+If not you should still absolutely be able to get everyone to change how they refer to you basically everywhere with the only exception being things like official documents.

 ## Slide 70